jsbnr/nr-simple-terraform-boilerplate/readme.md

-# Very Simple Terraform Bioilerplate
+# Very Simple Terraform Boilerplate
-This boilerplate gets you up and runnign quickly.
+This boilerplate gets you up and running quickly.

 ## Installation